Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Here are all Cdbaby's fees:

-Only the 9% fee is displayed on their pricing page, while the remaining fees are hidden and can only be seen on the above page I linked you to.
-Similarly, when the UPC barcode was not free, it was also not prominently displayed.
+Only the 9% fee is displayed on their pricing page (you will have to scroll down), while the remaining fees are hidden and are only listed on the previous page that I linked you to.
+In a similar way, when the UPC barcode was not free, it was also not prominently displayed.

 Cdbaby YouTube Content ID